Factbox-Key economic policy stances of Japan's next PM candidates

 SANAE TAKAICHI

-A former internal affairs minister and a close associate of Abe, Takaichi has said she would deploy a remodelled version of "Abenomics", including bold monetary easing.
+A former internal affairs minister and a close associate of Abe, Takaichi has said she would carry over a re-modeled version of "Abenomics" including bold monetary easing.

-She also said Japan should issue more government bonds to pay for investment in growth areas, because it "does not need to worry about defaulting on its debt" given low borrowing costs and the central bank's ability to print money.
+She also said Japan should issue more government bonds to fund investment in growth areas, because it "does not need to worry about defaulting on its debt" given current low borrowing costs and the central bank's ability to keep printing money.

 TARO KONO